oldlonecoder/oslpp/README.md

     ... lots todo!
 ---

-* Unless otherwise specified, all code in this project is written by the author (Serge oslsier)  and no one else (...unless otherwise specified...).
+* Unless otherwise specified, all code in this project is written by the author (Serge Lussier)  and no one else (...unless otherwise specified...).
 ---
 copyrights ...,2025,...
 Serge Lussier